m3o/m3o/services/app/README.md

 # App Service

 Deploy serverless apps and services from source.
-Supports multiple regions and provides a custom HTTPS URL.
+Includes language detection, automatic builds, multiple regions and provides a custom HTTPS URL.
+Apps are shutdown when idle.